divblox/divblox.github.io/configuration.md

 -   Provides functions for components to communicate with their server side scripts
 -   Provides various helper functions to simplify your app development

-> Other Commonly used Divblox.js functions
+Some commonly used Divblox.js functions are:

 ```javascript
 dxLog(Message, show_stack_trace);